zsimo/node-by-example/node.md

 V8 implements [ECMAScript](https://tc39.es/ecma262/), providing all the data types, operators, objects and functions specified in the ECMA standard.

-V8 `compiles` and `executes` JavaScript source code, handles memory allocation for objects, and garbage collects objects it no longer needs.
+V8 `parses`,  `compiles` and `executes` JavaScript source code, handles memory allocation for objects, and garbage collects objects it no longer needs.

 V8 enables any `C++` application to expose its own objects and functions to JavaScript code.

+`Compilation`: JavaScript is generally considered an `interpreted` language, but modern JavaScript engines no longer just interpret JavaScript, they compile it.
+JavaScript is internally `compiled` by V8 with `just-in-time (JIT)` compilation to speed up the execution.

 ### Libuv
 Libuv is a multi-platform `C` library that provides support for asynchronous I/O based on `event loops`.